Mrs P D McMaster (Head of Department)

 There is a strong emphasis on A Level in the department and Religious Studies is a popular choice with Sixth Form students.

 Around 40 students are presently preparing to sit the AS and A2 examination in Religious Studies.
-The modules are The Old Testament and Islam.
+The modules are The Acts of the Apostles Unit 2 and Islam Unit 6.
 We deliver the GCSE, AS and A2 courses specified by CCEA.

 Outside the classroom pupils have enjoyed taking part in school trips.
 Year 14 students attended seminars in the Belfast Bible College, while Year 13 have visited the Dublin Mosque.
 Year 12 students attended a conference at QUB with Life NI.